Rick-Phoenix/sketch/README.md

     - `.oxlintrc.json` (extensible)
     - `vitest` (not a full configuration for `vitest.config.ts`, but a basic testing setup)

+Some presets also have extra features that make it easier to construct and use them.
+You can consult the [documentation](https://rick-phoenix.github.io/sketch/presets/summary.html) for more in-depth examples of various use cases.

 ## Type-safe Presets

 Some presets, such as those that belong to some of the most widely used configuration files such as Rust's `Cargo.toml`, or Typescript's `tsconfig.json`, are **fully typed** and documented (as part of the JSON schema for Sketch's configuration file), so that defining them comes with all of the benefits of IDE integration such as type safety and autocompletion.